toyboxman/yummy-xml-UI/xml-UI/archive/scala/scala-basic.md

 - **Nothing**: is a Trait.
 It's a subtype of everything.
 But not superclass of anything.
 There are no instances of Nothing.
 - **Nil**: Represents an empty List of anything of zero length.
 It's not that it refers to nothing but it refers to List which has no contents.
 - **None**: Used to represent a sensible return value.
 Just to avoid null pointer exception.
 Option has exactly 2 subclasses- Some and None.
 None signifies no result from the method.
-- **Unit**: Type of method that doesn¡¯t return a value of anys sort.
+- **Unit**: Type of method that doesn't return a value of any sort.
 ```scala
 # Nothing
 // List of Strings